nus-cs2103-AY2223S2/tp/docs/UserGuide.md

-## INTRODUCTION <a name="introduction"></a>
+## INTRODUCTION to the Tutee managing system (TMS)<a name="introduction"></a>

 Is it hard for private tutor such as yourself to keep track of the students' information and their progress?
-Fret not, we present to you our revolutionary solution for managing your tutees, the  ## **Tutee managing system (TMS)** .
+Fret not, we present to you our revolutionary solution for managing your tutees, the **Tutee managing system (TMS)** .
 TMS is a **desktop application designed for private tutors managing students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 TMS utilizes your fast typing ability to execute your management tasks faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------

-## Quick start <a name="quickstart"></a>
+## Quick start: A guide to start using TMS <a name="quickstart"></a>

 1. Ensure you have Java `11` or above installed in your computer.